In re MultiPlan Corp. Stockholders Litigation

 On January 3, 2022, the Court largely denied defendants' motion to dismiss, and the case has proceeded into discovery.
 The Court's ruling is the first to apply Delaware corporate law in the SPAC context, and it represents an important avenue to protect SPAC stockholders going forward.

 After aggressively pursuing discovery, including filing four motions to compel, and arm’s-length negotiations, Plaintiffs and Defendants agreed to settle the action for $33.75 million.
 The Court held a settlement hearing on February 28, 2023, and granted final approval of the settlement.
-Closing administration and distribution of proceeds are pending.
-Additional information about the settlement is available in the Final Order and Judgment in the Case Documents section of this page.
+Additional information about the settlement is available in the Final Order and Judgment in the Case Documents section of this page and at www.multiplanstockholderslitigation.com.